 hot-water-relief-valve

-What is a relief valve?
+What is a hot water pressure relief valve?

 A Temperature and Pressure Relief Valve (or TPR valve for short) is designed as a safety measure.
 You’ll find it about three quarters of the way up the hot water cylinder, with a little lever handle on it.
 It works by automatically releasing pressure inside of your hot water cylinder during the heating cycle; when you’ve had a shower, for example, or when someone has used the dishwasher.

 If the temperature or pressure of the water in the tank gets too high, it vents the hot water and prevents the system splitting or exploding.
 A damaged valve can definitely be dangerous.
+Is your hot water system going to explode?
+Probably not.
+But if the hot water pressure relief valve is deteriorating, there could be a bigger underlying problem.
+And yes, they do explode.
+Rarely.
+But it does happen.

 How to know and what to do

 The TPR valve will release a small amount of water throughout the day, so sometimes it can be a little difficult to determine if there’s a real leak.
 If you notice that the valve is constantly running, you’ll know it needs replacing.
+There is a simple bit of maintenance you can perform on your hot water system to determine if the leak means the valve needs replacing.

 Firstly, check to make sure that the area underneath the outlet pipe is clear from obstruction.
 You’ll want to make sure you’re standing as far away from the pipe as possible.